nebula-plugins/nebula-project-plugin/README.md

 Test Facets
 --------------

-If "Test" is in the facet name, then a Test task would be created (though it'll still inherit from the "main" SourceSet", use the above configuration to make the test facet extends from the test SourceSet).
-E.g.
+If "Test" is in the facet name, then a Test task would be created (though it'll still inherit from the "main" SourceSet, use the above configuration to make the test facet extends from the test SourceSet).
+For example:

     facets {
         integTest
     }

-That will create a test task called integTest in addition to the integTest SourceSet.
+This will create a test task called integTest in addition to the integTest SourceSet.
 The parent SourceSet can still be overriden like above, and the task name can be set:

     facets {
         integTest {